 Xero is great at handling multiple currencies

 One of the really neat things about Xero is that it provides real-time reporting on currency fluctuations.
-As Greg Lam points out on the Sleeter Report, of all the small business accounting software out there, only Xero automatically adjusts the financial statements on a daily basis for unrealized and realized currency gains and losses.
+Of all the small business accounting software out there, only Xero automatically adjusts the financial statements on a daily basis for unrealized and realized currency gains and losses.

 This means that you can pull up a balance sheet report and see where you stand at any moment with currency fluctuations taken into account.
 For global businesses with significant holdings and invoicing in foreign currencies, this is an important feature.